netdata/netdata/integrations/README.md

 - On Fedora or RHEL (EPEL is required on RHEL systems): `dnf install python3-jsonschema python3-referencing python3-jinja2 python3-ruamel-yaml`

-Once the environment is set up, simply run `integrations/gen_integrations.py` from the agent repo.
+Once the environment is set up, simply run `integrations/gen_integrations.py` from the Agent repo.
 Note that the script must be run _from this specific location_, as it uses it’s own path to figure out where all the files it needs are.